pgmj/RISEkbmRasch/README.md

 devtools::install_github("pgmj/RISEkbmRasch")
 ```

-## Usage
+## Using the package

 Most functions in this package are relatively simple wrappers that create outputs such as tables and figures to make the Rasch analysis process quick and visual.
-There is a [companion Quarto template repository](https://github.com/pgmj/RISEraschTemplate) that shows suggested ways to use this package.
-The primary introduction is of course the [vignette](https://pgmj.github.io/raschrvignette/RaschRvign.html).
+The primary introduction to using the package is the [vignette](https://pgmj.github.io/raschrvignette/RaschRvign.html).

-There are two basic data structure requirements:
+There are two data structure requirements:

-- you need to create a dataframe object named `itemlabels` that consists of two variables/columns:
+1. you need to create a dataframe object named `itemlabels` that consists of two variables/columns:
-  - the **first one** named `itemnr`, containing variable names exactly as they are named in the dataframe containing data (for example q1, q2, q3, etc)
+  - the **first variable** named `itemnr`, containing variable names exactly as they are named in the dataframe containing data (for example q1, q2, q3, etc)
-  - the **second one** named `item`, containing either the questionnaire item or a description of it (or description of a task)
+  - the **second variable** named `item`, containing either the questionnaire item or a description of it (or description of a task, etc)
-- the data you want to analyze needs to be in a dataframe with participants as rows and items as columns/variables
+2. the data you want to analyze needs to be in a dataframe with participants as rows and items as columns/variables
   - the lowest response category needs to be zero (0).
 Recode as needed, the Quarto template file contains code for this.
-  - during data import, you will need to separate any demographic variables into vectors (preferrably as labeled factors), for analysis of differential item functioning (DIF), and then remove them from the dataframe with item data. **The dataframe with item data can only contain item data for the analysis functions to work** (no ID variable or other demographic variables).
+  - during data import, you will need to separate any demographic variables into a separate dataframe or separate vectors (preferrably as labeled factors), for analysis of differential item functioning (DIF), and then remove these variables from the dataframe with item data. **The dataframe with item data can only contain item data for the analysis functions to work** (no ID variable or other demographic variables).

 For most Rasch-related functions in the package, there are separate functions for polytomous data (more than two response options for each item) and dichotomous data, except `RItargeting()` which defaults to polytomous data and has the option `dich = TRUE` for dichotomous data.
 For instance, `RIitemfitPCM()` for the Partial Credit Model and `RIitemfitRM()` for the dichotomous Rasch Model.
 The Rating Scale Model (RSM) for polytomous data has not been implemented in any of the functions.